fusionengine-org/fusion/README.md

 See at [The wiki of the project](https://github.com/dimkauzh/fusion-engine/wiki) (Still in work!)

 ## Future of this engine
 Because this project only began 1 may 2023, we don't have a big progress because I, Dimkauzh am the only developer, and we have one person that is working on discord moderating(Finn) and BIG Thanks to him for doing that.
 The original project began in C, but its now entirely rewritten in Python for its big userbase and ease of use (productivity).
+This is actually also my EuroPython project.

 Our cool ideas:
   - Make a full GUI app (With something like Kyvi)